 Whether you have a rural or an urban vacation rental property, you should start marketing your property for the holidays as soon as possible!
-We have some great articles on Black Friday marketing and getting your vacation rental ready for Thanksgiving that should be especially helpful.
+We have some great articles on Black Friday marketing and preparing your vacation rental for Thanksgiving, these should be especially helpful.

 If you haven’t done Black Friday marketing before, it’s the perfect time to jump in and offer your guests great deals while racking up lots of bookings.
 Be sure to update your website and all of your listings to show off any seasonal changes you’ve made for the holidays.
 Pictures of a large dining room table set for everyone to enjoy a meal together are perfect for this time of year, as are photos of spaces where families can gather to spend time as a group.
 It’s not too soon to start marketing for Christmas and other winter holidays as well!

 Since the start of the pandemic, more people have been working remotely than ever before.
 This has led to a trend of “workationers,” who travel to different locations while they work.
 You can boost your bookings and income by catering your vacation rental to this particular group of guests.
 All you need to do is make sure your vacation rental is work-friendly, with ergonomic spaces to work on a laptop, and reliable high-speed internet.